 Evaluated the management's assessment of indicators of impairment of PPE in accordance with SFRS(I) 1-36.

 Evaluated management's assessment of the remaining useful lives and residual value of the PPE.

-Evaluated the reasonableness of management's key assumptions on the revenue growth rates and gross margins which considers the overall economic and business environment.
+Evaluated the reasonableness of management's key assumptions on the revenue growth rates which considers the overall economic and business environment.